Do price reductions attract customers in urban public transport? A synthetic control approach: Introduction

 The rest of this paper proceeds as follows.
 Section \ref{Litrev} discusses the existing literature on pricing policies in public transportation.
-Section \ref{Background} describes the institutional background to the Geneva case study.
-In Section \ref{MethAndImpl}, we discuss the methodology and our strategy to identify the estimate of interest.
+Section \ref{Background} describes the institutional background of the Geneva case study.
+In Section \ref{SCM}, we discuss the methodology and our strategy to identify the estimate of interest.
+Moreover, we present the underlying assumptions of our so-called natural experiment.
 Section \ref{data} describes our unique data set, derived from the annual reports of Swiss transport companies and discusses our proposed aggregate metric.
-Section \ref{results} applies the synthetic control method to our case study and discusses the robustness of our results.
+Section \ref{results} applies the synthetic control method to our case and discusses the robustness of our results.
+In Section \ref{Discussion}, we discuss our estimates by arguing how to achieve at a lower bound.
+Moreover, we debate about the so-called external validity.
+That is the ability of our study to produce an effect of the price reduction on demand, our theoretical mechanism of interest, to work in public transport settings.
 Section \ref{Conclusion} concludes.